 - 1. The name attribute of queue is the actual name used for the queue with no naming convention as in JMS. - 2.
 The address element defines what address is used for routing messages. - 3.
-There is no entry element. - 4.
 The filter uses the Core filter syntax (described in filter Expressions), not the JMS selector syntax.